-We are responsible for pursuing clinical development and regulatory submissions of PH94B for acute treatment of anxiety in adults with SAD, and potentially other anxiety-related indications, in the United States on a "best efforts" basis, with no guarantee of success.
-EverInsight has the option to participate in the global Phase 3 clinical trial of PH94B and will assume all direct costs and expenses of conducting such clinical trial in the Territory and a portion of the indirect costs of the global trial.
+We are responsible to pursue clinical development and regulatory submissions of PH94B for acute treatment of anxiety in adults with SAD, and potentially other anxiety-related indications, in the United States on a "best efforts" basis, with no guarantee of success.
+EverInsight has the option to participate in the global Phase 3 clinical trials of PH94B and will assume all direct costs and expenses of conducting such clinical trial in the Territory and a portion of the indirect costs of the global trial.
 We will transfer all development data (nonclinical and clinical data) and our regulatory documentation related to PH94B throughout the term as it is developed or generated or otherwise comes into our control.
 We will grant to EverInsight a Right of Reference to all of our regulatory documentation and our development data.

-Under the terms of the EverInsight Agreement, EverInsight agreed to pay us a non-refundable upfront license payment of \$5.0 million within 30 business days of the effective date of the EverInsight Agreement, and EverInsight paid the \$5 million in August 2020.
+Under the terms of the EverInsight Agreement, EverInsight agreed to pay us a non-refundable upfront license payment of \$5.0 million within 30 business days of the effective date of the agreement.
+Refer to Note 12, Subsequent Events, for disclosure regarding receipt of this payment in August 2020.
 Additionally, upon successful development and commercialization of PH94B in the Territory, we are eligible to receive milestone payments of up to \$172.0 million.
 Further, we are eligible to receive royalty payments on a country-by-country basis on net sales for the later of ten years or the expiration of market or regulatory exclusivity in the jurisdiction, except that payments will be reduced on a country-by-country basis in the event that there is no market exclusivity in the period.
 Royalty payments may also be reduced if there is generic competitive product in the period.

 We have determined that we have one combined performance obligation for the license to develop and commercialize PH94B in the Territory and related development and regulatory services.
 In addition, EverInsight has an option that will create manufacturing obligations for us during development upon exercise by EverInsight.
-This option for manufacturing services was evaluated and determined not to include a material right.
+These option for manufacturing services was evaluated and determined not to include a material right.